espressif/esp-idf/examples/ethernet/iperf/README.md

 ## Troubleshooting

-- If the PHY address is incorrect then the EMAC will still be initialised, but all attempts to read/write configuration registers in the PHY's register will fail, for example, waiting for auto-negotiation done.
+- If the PHY address is incorrect then the EMAC will still be initialized, but all attempts to read/write configuration registers in the PHY's register will fail, for example, waiting for auto-negotiation done.

 - Check PHY Clock

   > The ESP32's MAC and the External PHY device need a common 50MHz reference clock.
-This clock can either be provided externally by a crystal oscillator (e.g. crystal connected to the PHY or a seperate crystal oscillator) or internally by generating from EPS32's APLL.
+This clock can either be provided externally by a crystal oscillator (e.g. crystal connected to the PHY or a separate crystal oscillator) or internally by generating from EPS32's APLL.
 The signal integrity of this clock is strict, so it is highly recommended to add a 33Ω resistor in series to reduce ringing.

 - Check GPIO connections, the RMII PHY wiring is fixed which can not be changed through either IOMUX or GPIO Matrix.
 They're described as below: